-All students enrolled in a baccalaureate degree program must satisfy a university requirement for a minimum of 35 hours of approved course work in General Studies, as described on pages 84-87.
+All students enrolled in a baccalaureate degree program must satisfy a university requirement for a minimum of 35 hours of approved course work in General Studies, as described under the "General Studies," page 85.

 Note that all three General Studies awareness areas are required.
-Consult your advisor for an approved list of courses.

-General Studies courses are listed on pages 87-108 in the General Catalog following the section on "General Studies," in the course descriptions, in the Schedule of Classes, and in the Summer Sessions Bulletin.
+General Studies courses are listed under the "General Studies" section, in the course descriptions, in the Schedule of Classes, and in the Summer Sessions Bulletin.